espena/pagesign/README.md

 Embeds images and url('xxx') resources into the HTML page as base64 encoded data and signs the final file by appending comment blocks before and after the &lt;html&gt; tags.

-Please note that this application does not work on arbirary HTML files.
+Please note that this application does not work on arbitrary HTML files.
 It is rather a tool for compiling special purpose HTML source files to a static, signed single-source web page.

 Usage: